 It also recommends suitable ad channels and ideal investment.
 The ad intelligence tool collects all the data in one place, giving you a single source of truth for your ad strategy.

 Through the ad intelligence tool, Kaya has managed over $8M in ad spend and saved teams over 5 hours weekly.
 It continues to deliver strong marketing ROI for startups backed by world-class investors like Y Combinator, Sequoia Capital, a16z, Google’s Gradient Ventures.
-Startups including Rippling, Encord, Strive, AirGarage and Vault have trusted Kaya as their marketing partner to grow 10x better and faster.
+Startups including Rippling, Encord, Strive, AirGarage and Venn have trusted Kaya as their marketing partner to grow 10x better and faster.

 2. SEMrush